L. Wolfe Gilbert

-Louis Wolfe Gilbert (August 31, 1886 – July 12, 1970) was a Russian Empire–born American songwriter of Tin Pan Alley.
+Louis Wolfe Gilbert (August 31, 1886 – July 12, 1970) was a Russian-born American songwriter of Tin Pan Alley.
 He is best remembered as the lyricist for "Ramona" (1928), the first movie theme song ever written.

 Biography

 Born in Odessa, Ukraine, then in the Russian Empire, Gilbert moved to the United States as a young man.

 Gilbert began his career touring with John L. Sullivan and singing in a quartet at small Coney Island café called College Inn, where he was discovered by English producer Albert Decourville.
 Decourville brought him to London as part of The Ragtime Octet.

 Gilbert's first songwriting success came in 1912, when F. A. Mills Music Publishers published his song "Waiting For the Robert E. Lee" (melody by composer Lewis F. Muir).
 Gilbert later wrote both the words and music to "Down Yonder", a sequel to "Waiting for the Robert E. Lee".
 "Down Yonder" has become something of a standard as an instrumental, though the lyrics are rarely performed.